wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-flutter.md

 flutter doctor
 ```

 Flutter Doctor will verify if Flutter SDK is installed and other components are installed and configured correctly.
+If problems will be detected you will see the description and hint regarding the fix.

 ### Install Flutter Plugin